sasanarakkha/study-tools/sbs-pali-english-vocab.md

 UNDER DEVELOPMENT

-Made for memorization of words from SBS Pāḷi-English Recitation.
+Made for the memorization of words from 'SBS Pāḷi-English Recitations'.
 It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&entry.1433863141=SBS-study-tools).
 Be sure to regularly download the latest content here.

-This tool is recommended to use together with the [SBS Pāḷi-English Recitations](https://github.com/sasanarakkha/pali-english-recitations/releases/latest/); the [Analysis of SBS Pāḷi-English Recitations](https://github.com/sasanarakkha/study-tools/releases/latest/download/analysis-of-sbs-pali-english-recitations.pdf) and the [SBS Pāḷi Dictionary](https://sasanarakkha.github.io/study-tools/sbs-pali-dictionary.html).
+This tool is recommended to be used together with [SBS Pāḷi-English Recitations](https://github.com/sasanarakkha/pali-english-recitations/releases/latest/); the [Analysis of SBS Pāḷi-English Recitations](https://github.com/sasanarakkha/study-tools/releases/latest/download/analysis-of-sbs-pali-english-recitations.pdf) and the [SBS Pāḷi Dictionary](https://sasanarakkha.github.io/study-tools/sbs-pali-dictionary.html).

-Also, as a reference can be used [Word by Word Analysis of SBS Anumodana made by Ven. Ṭhanuttamo](https://github.com/sasanarakkha/study-tools/releases/latest/download/analysis-of-sbs-anumodana-by-thanuttamo.pdf)
+Also, as a reference [Word by Word Analysis of SBS Anumodana made by Ven. Ṭhanuttamo](https://github.com/sasanarakkha/study-tools/releases/latest/download/analysis-of-sbs-anumodana-by-thanuttamo.pdf) can be made use of.

 - **[Download the latest update](https://github.com/sasanarakkha/study-tools/releases/latest/download/sbs-pali-english-vocab.apkg)**